Naji Shawkat: Early life

 Muhammad Naji Shawkat was born to an Arabized family of Georgian origins in the Iraqi town of al-Kut where his father was stationed as provincial governor.
 He had three brothers: Saaib, Sami and Rifat and a sister.
 Concurrent with Naji's conclusion of his school education in Baghdad, his father was elected to the Ottoman parliament of 1909, thereby providing him with the opportunity to join the Ottoman Law School in Istanbul.

 Military service

-Naji Shawkat was the assistant general prosecutor in the Iraqi city of al-Hila when World War I broke out, upon which he interrupted his legal career and joined the Ottoman army as a reserve officer.
+Naji Shawkat was the assistant general prosecutor in the Iraqi city of al-Hila when World War I broke out, upon which he interrupted his legal career and joined the Ottoman Army as a reserve officer.
 After two years of involvement in the Ottoman military defense of Iraq, Shawkat was captured by the advancing British troops in March 1917.
-He was subsequently taken to a British Indian prison camp where he, like many other detained Arab officers, was offered the choice of joining the Arab Revolt, an offer he promptly accepted.
+He was subsequently taken to a British Indian prison camp where he, like many other detained Arab Ottoman officers, was offered the choice of joining the Arab Revolt, an offer he promptly accepted.

 Political career

 Naji Shawkat Ministry

-The Ministry of Nagy Shawkat consisted of the following ministers:
+The Ministry of Naji Shawkat consisted of the following ministers: